This Article has multiple sections. Click the links in the index below to jump between sections.

-(Channels information in two parts: machine detector name and experiment-specific reagent or marker.
-The former is also termed "short channel name".
-The latter is also termed "long channel name")
+(Channel information in two parts: machine detector name and experiment-specific reagent or marker.
+The former is also termed short channel name.
+The latter is also termed long channel name)

 The detector name is associated with the machine and generally not changed from experiment to experiment.
 The marker name is entered by the operator of the machine on a per-use basis, and generally indicates what biological target is being studied on the channel in question.
 Other terms sometimes used for these two channel parts are short channel name and long channel name, respectively.

 The collection of channels and the markers being studied on them form a panel.
-In Cytobank, a panel is visualized in a table similar to the image above.
-In addition, 'panel' is a term that describes an organizational structure for files.
+In the Cytobank platform, a panel is visualized in a table similar to the image above.
+In addition, panel is a term that describes an organizational structure for files.
 Files reside in a panel, and all the files within a panel need to have the same collection of channels and reagent names.
 If this condition isn't met, a panel/channel conflict will result.
 If there is a panel/channel conflict, see this article on resolving panel/channel conflicts.

-From within any Cytobank Experiment, navigate to Sample Tags > Set Up Channels and Panels.
+From within any Cytobankexperiment, navigate to Sample Tags menu and select Assign panels.

 Samples can be moved into a new or already existing panel by selecting the samples within a panel and then clicking on the move button.
 Afterwards, select the desired destination.
 Note that files can also be moved to an existing panel by clicking on the panel itself.

-The short channel name (aka "instrument channel name" or "detector name") cannot be edited in Cytobank.
+The short channel name (aka instrument channel name or detector name) cannot be edited in the Cytobank platform.